Since June of 2009, U.S. TV viewers have had the option to receive

 and comply with the

 clearly defined terms of a legal contract.
-Others may simply be too busy to justify a recurring expense for TV.
+Other viewers are simply unable to justify a recurring expense for TV,

 Many older televisions with analog tuners are still around and simply need a converter box in order